ten-protocol/go-ten/design/bridge_design.md

 ```

 Any contract or user can call the `publishMessage` function.
 Any message passed will be bound to its sender so contracts cannot simply impersonate one another.
 As messages are not stored, but rather emitted as events all of our synchronization behind the scenes will happen inside of the `Enclave`.
 It will be subscribed to those events.

+`nonce` is a deduplication mechanism that enables uniqueness between two identical payloads on the same topic.
+An example is when the message __"I've received 50 USDC tokens from 0xBob"__ is received twice with different nonces, this should mean those were two different deposits.

+`consistencyLevel` is a mechanism to introduce delay before the message is considered valid.
+The platform will only expose the message after the block producing it is confirmed by blocks equal to the `consistencyLevel`

+> **_NOTE:_**  `consistencyLevel` is only required if Obscuro does not reorganize when L1 deposits reorganize.
+In other instances it can be set to 0 or 1.
+There is however another use case for it described in [Security](#MessageBusSecurity).

 ### Verify Message